Riccorl/transformers-embedder/README.md

 The `Tokenizer` class provides the `tokenize` method to preprocess the input for the `TransformerEmbedder` layer.
 You can pass raw sentences, pre-tokenized sentences and sentences in batch.
 It will preprocess them returning a dictionary with the inputs for the model.
-By passing `return_tensor=True` it will return the inputs as `torch.Tensor`.
+By passing `return_tensors=True` it will return the inputs as `torch.Tensor`.

 By default, if you pass text (or batch) as strings, it splits them on spaces
 ```python